sleede/fab-manager/doc/environment.md

 If set to 'true', the wallet will be disabled.
 This is useful if you won't use wallet system.
-<a name="PHONE_REQUIRED"></a>

-    PHONE_REQUIRED

-If set to 'false' the phone number won't be required to register a new user on the software.
 <a name="BOOK_SLOT_AT_SAME_TIME"></a>

     BOOK_SLOT_AT_SAME_TIME